Reviewing the Basics of an Electrical Control PanelThis article is a very in-depth, easy-to-follow review of an actual electrical control panel.

 – We usually size the power supplies based on the amount of current output that we need.
 For example, we have power supplies with 1 Amp, 3 Amp, 5 Amp, 10 Amp, and 20 Amp output current.
 The more devices we have, the more current we need and the bigger the power supply gets.

-So this was an in-depth overview of the essential components that you see in an electrical control panel.
+So this was an in-depth overview of the essential industrial electrical panel components that you see in a panel.

 This article was brought to you by RealPars in partnership with Pro-control in the Netherlands.